-5. Violations
+7. Violations

 If violations of the Guidelines are determined to have occurred, then the Election Commission must report those violations to the House of Delegates.
 The Election Commission shall post a report in the House of Delegates section on the MDS website.
-Additionally, an email will be sent to all delegates and alternate delegates with a working email address on file, alerting them that the report has been posted.
-The Report of the Election Commission will also be given orally by the Chair of the Election Commission at the first meeting of the House.
+Additionally, notification of the violation will be sent to all delegates and alternate delegates with a working email address on file, alerting them that the report has been posted.
+The Report of the Election Commission will also be given orally by the Chair of the Election Commission at the first meeting of the House of Delegates.